-The demand for Carbon capture, utilization and storage (CCUS) technology from industry is increasing as it will help diversify the energy sector, including developing clean hydrogen and supporting the shift towards a net-zero electricity grid.
+The demand for carbon capture, utilization and storage (CCUS) technology from industry is increasing as it will help diversify the energy sector, including developing clean hydrogen and supporting the shift towards a net-zero electricity grid.

 Carbon storage hubs in Alberta

-To help manage the growth of this technology, Alberta is allocating carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
-A carbon storage, or sequestration, hub will be an area of pore space, such as rock formations, managed by a company that can effectively plan and enable carbon sequestration of captured carbon dioxide from various emissions sources.
+To help manage the growth of this technology, Alberta is issuing carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
+A carbon storage, or sequestration, hub will be an area of pore space, such as rock formations, managed by a company that can effectively plan and enable carbon sequestration of captured carbon dioxide (CO2) from various emissions sources.

 This approach will ensure that carbon capture and sequestration will be deployed in a responsible, safe and strategic manner.
 It will be an effective way to avoid challenges associated with numerous, and potentially overlapping, sequestration proposals.

 Alberta has the processes in place to advance the development of carbon storage hubs while protecting the safety of Albertans and the environment.
 Companies selected to explore the development of carbon storage hubs will assess the suitability and safety of their locations.
 Once the proposed project demonstrates it can provide safe and permanent storage, the company may apply to government for the right to inject captured CO2.
 This agreement will also ensure that they will provide open access and affordable use of the hub.

 Evaluating the potential of carbon storage hubs is the first of many steps required before they can be used.
 Other steps include ongoing monitoring, measurement and verification activities, as well as consultation with landowners, municipalities and other stakeholders.

 In addition, for a proposal to move forward, the operator will need to obtain approvals from the Alberta Energy Regulator (AER) to ensure the activity is safe and environmentally responsible.